aye-ron98/UserGuide/docs/pages/setup.md

 This command will let git know which files to push to GitHub

-3. In the terminal type
+3. Type the following into the terminal

 ```{.js .annotate}
 git commit -m"my first commit"